SathyaBhat/sathyasays.com/content/posts/2022-05-lbr-gbr-zero-downtime.md

 * Geolocation routing ("GBR") - Geolocation routing policy lets us route traffic to different resources based on the geographic location of where the request is originating from.
 * Latency-based routing ("LBR") - Latency-based routing policy lets us route traffic to various resources based on the best latency that was measured.

-The routing policy is selected as you create a record in Route 53.
+The routing policy is selected as we create a record in Route 53.

 ### Latency-based routing